basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 I route this endpoint through my existing reverse proxy, but only clients on my private network can reach it.
 Do not put it directly on the public internet; use something like Tailscale, Headscale, or WireGuard, or protect it at your reverse proxy.

-The pinned gateway build above includes [Diction PR #20](https://github.com/DictionLabs/Diction/pull/20), which forwards the app's **My Words** list during streaming.
+{{% callout note %}}
+**A small upstream detour:** Diction's **My Words** feature was not reaching the ASR backend during streaming, so I opened [Diction PR #20](https://github.com/DictionLabs/Diction/pull/20) to forward those words as the transcription prompt.
-That made package names such as `PipeFunc` and `MindRoom` come back with the correct spelling and capitalization in my live test.
+The fix has now been merged, and package names such as `PipeFunc` and `MindRoom` came back with the correct spelling and capitalization in my live test.
+At the time of writing, the latest gateway release still predates the fix, which is why the Compose file builds the pinned upstream merge commit.
-Once the fix is part of an official Diction release, delete the gateway's entire `build:` section and replace its custom `image:` value with `dictionlabs/gateway:latest`.
+Once an official release includes it, delete the gateway's entire `build:` section and replace its custom `image:` value with `dictionlabs/gateway:latest`.
+{{% /callout %}}

 On my machine, Qwen3-ASR 1.7B uses about **4.7 GiB of GPU memory** and roughly **3 GiB of system memory** while loaded.
 Keeping the model warm makes the interaction feel immediate.